(A13 26 cv.)

 The Calderón® brand is a very early and productive strawberry variety.
 Depending on ambient temperatures, growers harvest the first fruit about 90 days after plant establishment.
 The cultivar averages 313.08 g of fruit per plant in mid-March and 486.77 g/plant by the end of March.
 At the end of May, the Calderón® brand A13 26 strawberry variety reaches an average production of 946.3 g/plant.
 In total, its commercial yield accumulates to 950-1300 g of fruit per plant.

 The Calderón® brand A13 26 strawberry variety was developed in Mediterranean climate where it thrives in well drained, sandy and sandy-loam soils.
 The variety multiplies very well in the nursery field.
 The ideal transplant time to the fruiting field is mid-October between the 11th and 20th.
 It can be planted earlier, but dates past October 20th are not recommended.

-The Calderón® brand A13 26 strawberry variety adapts to a wide range of soil and climate conditions in winter production regions.
+The Calderón® brand A13 26 is a rustic strawberry variety that adapts to a wide range of soil and climate conditions in winter production regions.
 Ground preparations should be taken to ensure the plants receive optimal nutrients and water to develop a strong root system and inhibit fungal pathogens from spreading.
-Each plant should be placed between 27 to 30 cm apart for optimal results.
+Each plant should be placed between 25 to 28 cm apart for optimal results.

-In Huelva, Spain, fruit producers achieved excellent results when growing the A13 26 variety under tunnels.
+Fruit producers around the world have achieved good results when growing the A13 26 variety.
 Nutrients should be applied throughout the season to sustain adequate flowering and fruit set.
 Nitrogen levels need to be monitored closely to ensure optimum fruit yields and quality.
 In March, growers should upload the C.E. to maintain the Brix grade.

 *Characteristics may vary depending on weather conditions, day length, soil type and location.